-The clean syngas produced from the MIHG prcoess can be transformed into a range of energy products.
+The clean syngas produced from the MIHG process can be transformed into a range of energy products.
 Wildfire is initially focusing on the production of electricity, renewable syngas and hydrogen.

-Once project sizes reach over 50 ktpa then the MIHG technology can be considered for the production of renewable chemicals (such as methanol), synthetic fuels (such as diesel and jet fuel) and biofuels (such as ethanol) using proven catalytic synthesis and syngas fermentation approaches from a range of vendors.
+Once project sizes reach over 50 ktpa then the MIHG technology can be considered for the production of renewable chemicals (such as methanol, ammonia), synthetic fuels (such as diesel and jet fuel) and biofuels (such as ethanol) using proven catalytic synthesis and syngas fermentation approaches from a range of vendors.